davidsbond/homelab/README.md

 Here are other tools I've implemented for use in the cluster.

 * `volume-backup` - Takes copies of my [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and backs them up on my NAS drive via minio
+* `volume-backup-cleaner` - Deletes backups older than a configured age.

 ## External services